-Proposed amendments and additions to the 1968 Convention on Road Traffic relating to domestic and International Driving Permits and Categories of Vehicles for which the Permits may be valid
+Proposed amendments and additions to the 1968 Convention on Road Traffic relating to Domestic and International Driving Permits and Categories of Vehicles for which the Permits may be valid

-Submitted by International Organization for Standardization $(ISO)^{\scriptscriptstyle 1}$
+Submitted by International Organization for Standardization (ISO)

-1. Pursuant to the discussions at the fifty-ninth session regarding the issuance and validity of the International Driving Permits (IDPs), this proposal is submitted for discussion at the sixty-first session with respect to the following:
+Pursuant to the discussions at the fifty-ninth session regarding the issuance and validity of the International Driving Permits and the decision at the sixty-first session to invite the European Commission to take part in discussion on inconsistencies between the "EU Driving Licence Directive" of December 2006 and the 1968 Convention on Road Traffic, and invited ISO to continue being engaged in the work of WP.1, this updated proposal is submitted for discussion at the sixty-second session with respect to the following:

-2. Introduction of modern technology for the models of domestic and international driving permits by reference to the published international standards, and

-3. Introduction of consistency and conformity in categories of vehicles through definition of mandatory broad based main categories with optional sub-categories for member countries to define for domestic driving licences by reference to the published international standards.
+- 1. introduction of modern technology for the models of domestic and international driving permits by reference to the published international standards, and - introduction of consistency and conformity in categories of vehicles through definition of mandatory broad based main categories with optional sub-categories for member countries to define for domestic driving licences by reference to the published international standards.